bassrehab/bassrehab.github.io/_posts/2024-01-16-big-data-approximate-calculations.md

 ## Classes of Approximation Techniques

-Let’s explore some key categories of approximate big data calculations:
+Let's explore some key categories of approximate big data calculations:

 1. **Sampling**